-Increasingly people are taking wellness seriously. people are taking wellness seriously.
-But what does the research say about people’s experience with mental health and obtaining high-quality care?
+May is Mental Health Month, and people are taking wellness seriously.
+But what does the research say about people’s experience with mental health and obtaining high-quality treatment?
 While desiring mental health care is common among Americans, cost, coverage, wait times, and geography currently hamper many as they seek care.

 Awareness campaigns are working, and stigma towards mental health conditions may be declining

 According to a 2018 national survey of adults (age 18+) by Ketchum Analytics, 76% of Americans believe that mental health is just as important as physical health.
 What’s more, trends show that acceptance of mental health conditions is becoming stronger over time.
 Americans also seem to support prioritizing mental health more than we currently do: the same Ketchum survey found that 55% of respondents agreed that there must be a “fundamental shift in society” toward prioritizing mental health.

 According to the National Institute of Mental Health, there were nearly 50 million American adults with a mental illness in 2017, or nearly 20% of the adult population.
 However, just over 40% of adults with a mental illness received treatment.
 The numbers become even more concerning when we consider racial disparities in treatment access—according to NIMH, 48% of White adults with a mental illness received treatment, compared to 32.6% of Latino adults, 30.6% of Black adults, and just over 20% of Asian adults.